smartdevicelink/sdl_requirements/detailed_docs/resource_allocation.md

 b.
 RC_app_1 and RC_app_2 are registered on SDL with "REMOTE_CONTROL" appHMIType

 c.
-RC functionality is enabled and "accessMode" is "ASK_DRIVER"
+RC functionality is enabled and "accessMode" is "AUTO_DENY"

 d. module_1 is in use by RC_app_1